-- (a) The Association of Unions and the Employer desire every employee to be familiar with the provisions of this Agreement, and her rights and obligations under it.
-For this reason, the parties will have printed sufficient copies of the Agreement for distribution to employees.
-The Union and, where practicable, the Employer, will make the Agreement available electronically to all employees. - (b) The Community Social Services Employers' Association and the Association of Unions will share the cost of printing and distribution. - (c) The Agreements will be printed in a union shop and bear a recognized union label.
+- (a) The Association of Unions and the Employer desire every employee to be familiar with the provisions of this agreement, and their rights and obligations under it.
+For this reason, the parties will have printed sufficient copies of the agreement for distribution to employees.
+The Union and, where practicable, the Employer, will make the agreement available electronically to all employees. - (b) The Community Social Services Employers' Association and the Association of Unions will share the cost of printing and distribution. - (c) The agreements will be printed in a union shop and bear a recognized union label.